wrongakram/Remarketing-LP/README.md

   **Start developing.**

      Navigate into your new site’s directory and start it up.

+     Add your own gatsby-config file
      npm install

-` gatsby develop
+     gatsby develop
-`

 ## 🎓 Learning Gatsby